 Summarization

-Summarization condenses a long passage into a short one.
-Use a model trained for it, such as facebook/bart-large-cnn:
+Summarization shortens a long passage into a few sentences.
+We use a model trained for it, such as facebook/bart-large-cnn:

 pipe = pipeline('summarization', device=0, max_length=50, model='facebook/bart-large-cnn')